 Nick Clark LPC

 Nick received his MA in Professional and Mental Health Counseling from Webster University in St. Louis, Missouri, in 2011.
-He has been practicing with children, adolescents, families, and adults as a therapist for the last five years and worked in family case management for seven years before that.
+He has been practicing with children, adolescents, families, and adults as a therapist since that time and worked in family case management for seven years before that.
 Nick specializes in working with family relationship issues, as well as adult survivors of family dysfunction and child abuse.
 He strives to help clients gain a sense of equanimity and compassion towards themselves so that they can more fully pursue a valued and meaningful life.
-He is licensed as a Professional/Mental Health Counselor in Oregon, Washington and Missouri.
+He is licensed as a Professional/Mental Health Counselor in Oregon, Washington, and Missouri.

 Individual, family, couples, and group therapy for challenges ranging from depression, anxiety, family relationships and trauma, to life adjustment and stress reduction.